Mc-Zen/tidy/src/parse-module.typ

 ///
 /// See @@show-module() for outputting the results of this function.
 ///
-/// - content (string): Content of `.typ` file to analyze for docstrings.
+/// - content (str): Content of `.typ` file to analyze for docstrings.
-/// - name (string): The name for the module.
+/// - name (str): The name for the module.
-/// - label-prefix (auto, string): The label-prefix for internal function
+/// - label-prefix (auto, str): The label-prefix for internal function
 ///       references.
 If `auto`, the label-prefix name will be the module name.
 /// - require-all-parameters (boolean): Require that all parameters of a
 ///       functions are documented and fail if some are not.
 /// - scope (dictionary): A dictionary of definitions that are then available
 ///       in all function and parameter descriptions.
-/// - preamble (string): Code to prepend to all code snippets shown with `#example()`.
+/// - preamble (str): Code to prepend to all code snippets shown with `#example()`.
 ///       This can for instance be used to import something from the scope.
 #let parse-module(
   content,